derek-oshita/tamagotchi/README.md

 // --- Scope --- //

-The final objective is to build a tamagotchi game, where a user will interact with the tamagotchi in order to prevent it from dying.
+The final objective is to build a tamagotchi game where a user will interact with the tamagotchi in order to prevent it from dying...

 Technologies in play:
 1. HTML
 2. CSS
 3. Vanilla JavaScript
-4. jQuery
+4. jQuery (DOM)

 // --- User Story / Gameplay Logic --- //